2KAbhishek/dots2k/README.md

 ### Long Term Branches

-There are also two other branches:
+There is one other branch:

-* `lite` - Has no powerline glyphs, ideal for ssh.
 * `termux` - Has specific tweaks for Termux and small screen usage.